NickWaterton/dropbox_uploader/README.md

 See https://developers.dropbox.com/oauth-guide

 When you have an AppKey edit dropbox_upload.py and edit `APP_KEY = ''` to add your App Key.
-OR append the AppId to the command line as follows:
+OR append the AppKey to the command line as follows:

 Run the program `./dropbox_upload.py client -a <AppKey>` which will then give instructions on how to authorize the program for Dropbox access.